paplhjak/Facial-Age-Estimation-Benchmark/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## License
+The code of Facial-Age-Estimation-Benchmark is released under the MIT License.
+There is no limitation for both academic and commercial usage.

 <!-- CONTACT -->

 ## Contact

 For questions/comments please email Jakub Paplham at paplhjak@fel.cvut.cz :slightly_smiling_face:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>